-Change of Interest Basis - If the Issuer has the right to convert the interest rate on any Notes from a fixed rate to a floating rate, or vice versa, this might affect the secondary market and the market value of the Notes concerned

-Fixed/Floating Rate Notes are Notes which may bear interest at a rate that converts from a fixed rate to a floating rate or from a floating rate to a fixed rate.
-Where the Issuer has the right to effect such a conversion with respect to a Series of Notes, this might affect the secondary market and the market value of such Notes since the Issuer might be expected to convert the rate when it is likely to produce a lower overall cost of borrowing.
-If the Issuer converts from a fixed rate to a floating rate in such circumstances, then the spread on the Fixed/Floating Rate Notes might be less favourable than then-prevailing spreads on comparable Floating Rate Notes tied to the same reference rate.
+Change of Interest Basis - If the Issuer has the right to convert the interest rate on any Notes from a fixed rate to a floating rate, or vice versa, this might affect the secondary market and the market value of the Notes concerned since the Issuer might be expected to convert the rate when it is likely to produce a lower overall cost of borrowing.
+If the Issuer converts from a fixed rate to a floating rate in such circumstances, then the spread on the applicable Notes might be less favourable than then-prevailing spreads on comparable securities tied to the same reference rate.
 In addition, the new floating rate at any time may be lower than the rates on other Notes.
-If the Issuer converts from a floating rate to a fixed rate in such circumstances, then the fixed rate might be lower than then-prevailing market rates.
+If the Issuer so converts from a floating rate to a fixed rate in such circumstances, then the fixed rate might be lower than then-prevailing market rates.